-In South Florida, namely Miami-Dade and Broward County, there are literally hundreds of criminal lawyers to choose from.
+In Miami-Dade County, namely Miami-Dade and Broward County, there are literally hundreds of criminal lawyers to choose from.
 You may find criminal lawyers on the Internet, you may find them in court, or you may find them through referrals from friends or relatives.
 Either way, when choosing the right criminal defense lawyer to represent you or your loved one, you need to be aware of a few things.
 Like all professions, there are both good and not-so-good attorneys out there.
 When your freedom is at stake, you need to be confident that you are retaining the most qualified attorney for your case.
 In doing so, you must look for the following red flags.
 If any of these are present, you need to be cautious.
 Hiring a bad, negligent, or unprofessional criminal defense attorney could be the difference between winning and losing your case.
 There are plenty of people serving prison sentences right now due to ineffective assistance of counsel.

-When hiring a South Florida criminal defense attorney in Miami-Dade or Broward County, be aware of the following.
+in Miami-Dade or Broward County, be aware of the following.
 If you can answer "yes" to any of these questions, you may want to find a different attorney.

 1) Your bail bondsman conditioned your bond upon the hiring of a certain criminal defense attorney, or otherwise forced, pressured, or coerced you into hiring a particular attorney.